ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

 For a _BlueCompute_ service map do:

-- Login into NewRelic UI
+- Login into New Relic UI
 - Select “APM” and “Service maps” and “Map List”  from the menu bars
 - Select “Create new map”
     1. Select the “application” button and